xwp/stream/readme.md

 ## Contribute

 All suggestions and contributions are welcome!
 View the [contributor documentation](contributing.md) for how to report issues and setup the local development environment.
+For a map of how the plugin boots and how connectors, alerts, and exports flow, read [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Credits